-Send data to Adobe Experience Platform
+Send customer profiles to Adobe Experience Platform

 Adobe Experience Platform is a component of Adobe Experience Cloud that transforms data into robust customer profiles that update in real-time and help marketers understand how to optimize customer experiences across every channel.